SatyamAgarwal12345/micro-frontend/README.md

 pubSub.publish("iceCreamStateChange", { count: 3 });
 ```

-### Host Integration
+### MFE Integration

-The Host application renders `CakeCart` and `IceCreamCart` components, which subscribe to `pubSub` events from their respective micro-frontends:
+The MFE application renders `CakeCart` and `IceCreamCart` components, which subscribe to `pubSub` events from their respective micro-frontends:

 #### `App.jsx`